kutt27/metacognitive-attention/README.md

 For more details, refer to the [Metacognitive Attention.ipynb](Metacognitive_Attention.ipynb).

-To run this project, create a directory called `uplaods` in the same directory as `app.py`.
+To run this project, create a directory called `uploads` in the same directory as `app.py`.

 ## Working
 1. Install dependencies: